jhaywoo6/Vulcan_Fry/readme.txt

 Alternativly, copy and paste the latest revision of this program into your code editor of choice.
 The text of the code can either be pasted directly into geany, or you can replace the file with one of an identical name with the new modifications.

+The latest functional rev as of writing is VulcanFryTestApparatus Ver.
+1.0.1.py

 The program uses Gtk 3.0 to create and load GUI elements.
 Refer to the Gtk documentation for mor info on how these elements work. (https://python-gtk-3-tutorial.readthedocs.io/en/latest/)